subcon959/bootscreennx/README.md

 4. Place bootlogo.bmp into the root of your SD card

+## Licensing

-Licensed under the MIT license (See LICENSE.md)
+    Licensed under the MIT license (See LICENSE.md) The Atmosphère logo is property of Team ReSwitched 2018, licensed under the GNU GPL v2.0